subh83/DOSL/README.md

     }

     /* Prototype for 'AStar::Algorithm<>::stopSearch':
-           virtual bool stopSearch (NodeType& n);
+           bool stopSearch (NodeType& n);
        Description: Determines whether to stop the search when 'n' is being expanded.
-       Optional -- If not provided, search will terminate only when heap is empty (i.e., all nodes in graph have been expanded). */
+       Optional -- If not provided, search will terminate only when heap is empty. */

     bool stopSearch (myNode &n) {
         return (n==goal_node);